 Hello, my name is Jenny Fang, and I am 16 years old.
 I started taking drawing classes from Kindergarten, having received compliments from my peers and family, I was encouraged to create more Art.
 I started to become passionate about Art, and felt grateful for this talent.

 In the summer of 2016, I got a chance to teach children in Fiji arts and crafts.
 I enjoyed this experience but I was also inspired by the kids - during classes I found that all the children got excited when I took out the art supplies.
 Then, I realized a problem, many children do not have access to art supplies!
 School access to art supplies is a problem in developing and developed nations alike.
-Even in the U.S., many children are still not able to do Art.
+Even in the U.S., many children still can't afford to do Art.

 These children inspired me to start this online store, whose mission is to supply various types of art tools to underprivileged children around the nation.
 So far, I have connected with a Tibetan School in Sichuan, where many students do not have access to Art Classes because they could not afford to buy supplies.
 As a result, I am planning to bring more colors to this school by supplying them with art tools I raise.